Defense Mechanisms Articles

-Defense mechanisms are psychological reactions that people have when they’re experiencing uncomfortable emotions.
-They come up to protect the individual from anxiety or panic.
-The mind wants the person to feel at ease, and defense mechanisms arise to achieve the goal of helping the person avoid emotional pain.
+Defense mechanisms are psychological reactions that people have when they are experiencing uncomfortable emotions.
+They serve to protect the individual from anxiety or panic.
+The mind wants the person to feel at ease, and defense mechanisms help the person to avoid emotional pain.
 They may be unconscious, or the person may be aware of what’s happening.

 Psychologists classify defense mechanisms according to how primitive they are.
-Primitive defense mechanisms are ones that a person has learned early in life.
-An early defense mechanism is less effective than evolved ones.
-They won’t be useful in the long-term for a person.
+Primitive defense mechanisms are ones that a person learned early in life.
+Our early defense mechanisms are less effective than our evolved ones.
+They usually are not a useful long-term solution for a person.
 Primitive defense mechanisms will help a person to avoid pain in the short-term.
 Some adults cling to primitive defense mechanisms because they helped them in periods of trauma, such as splitting defense mechanism.
 Unfortunately, these emotional reactions don’t serve them in healing.